fedspendingtransparency/data-act-broker-backend/README.md

 ## File Routes

+#### GET "/"
+This path will return files located in the local folder.
+This path is only accessible for local installs due to security reasons.

+Example Route `/Users/serverdata/test.csv`  for example will return the `test.csv` if the local folder points to `/Users/serverdata`.

 #### POST "/v1/local_upload/"
-Input for this route should be a form with the key of `file` where the uploaded file is located.
+Input for this route should be a post form with the key of `file` where the uploaded file is located.
 This route **only** will return a success for local installs for security reasons.
 Upon successful upload, file path will be returned.

+Example Output:
 ```json
 {
    "path": "/User/localuser/server/1234_filename.csv"
 }
 ```

 #### POST "/v1/submit_files/"
 This route is used to retrieve S3 URLs to upload files.
 Data should be either JSON or form-urlencoded with keys: ["appropriations", "award\_financial", "award", "program\_activity"], each with a filename as a value.